logdna/logstash-output-logdna/README.md

-# Logstash Plugin
+# LogDNA-LogStash Plugin

 This is a WIP/POC [LogDNA](https://logdna.com) plugin for [Logstash](https://github.com/elastic/logstash), based on a clone of [logstash-output-http v5.2.5](https://github.com/logstash-plugins/logstash-output-http/tree/v5.2.5) (the master as of 2021-09-20).

 It is fully free and fully open source.
 The license is MIT, meaning you are pretty much free to use and contribute to it however you want in whatever way.

+## LogDNA-Logstash Plugin installation

+- Clone repo: `git clone https://github.com/logdna/logstash-output-logdna.git`
+- Install dependencies: `bundle install`
+- Build: `gem build logstash-output-logdna.gemspec`
+- Install Logstash plugin: `sudo logstash-plugin install path/logstash-output-logdna-0.1.7.gem`

 ## Configuration Example.
 Note that `api_key` and `hostname` are required fields.
 The rest optional.
 For event data like `app`, these are the default values to use.
+If your data is already formatted to JSON, change the "format" from `plain/text` to `application/json`
 ```
 output{
     logdna {